 We can do a lot of things to improve the HMM model.
 I will try to do the following in the future:

-- Running different strategies with HMM such as mean reversion, pair trading.
+- Running different strategies with HMM such as mean reversion strategy, pair trading strategy.

 - Changing observable variable to std deviation, volatility etc

 - Optimizing training and test data split by using a large data set.

 If you want to learn various aspects of Algorithmic trading then check out the Executive Programme in Algorithmic Trading (EPAT).
 The course covers training modules like Statistics & Econometrics, Financial Computing & Technology, and Algorithmic & Quantitative Trading.
 EPAT equips you with the required skill sets to build a promising career in algorithmic trading.

 Disclaimer: The information in this project is true and complete to the best of our Student’s knowledge.
 All recommendations are made without guarantee on the part of the student or QuantInsti®.
 The student and QuantInsti® disclaim any liability in connection with the use of this information.
 All content provided in this project is for informational purposes only and we do not guarantee that by using the guidance you will derive a certain profit.

 - All Data Files - Daily and Intra-day